 Cowboy Corn Soup

-On a hot day, hot soup is about as good an idea as playing goalie without a helmet.
-Come fall though, recipes like this one are sooooo clutch.
-Warming, delicious, crunchy, creamy—are all words that come to mind when talking about this potage.
+On a summer day, hot soup is about as good an idea as playing goalie without a helmet.
+Come fall though, recipes like this one basically essential.
+Warming, delicious, crunchy, creamy—all words that come to mind when talking about really awesome soup.

 1 cup boiling water